 - dark urine with an unusual smell

-In rare cases, especially when left untreated for a long time, an emptying dysfunction may lead to more serious problems in the kidneys.
-Emptying dysfunction may cause an infection to spread to the kidneys from the bladder.
+In rare cases, especially when left untreated for a long time, an emptying dysfunction can lead to more serious problems in the kidneys.
+This can cause an infection to spread to the kidneys from the bladder.

-The retained urine can also lead to the formation of mineral deposits, which can cause kidney stones to form.
+Retained urine can also lead to the formation of mineral deposits, causing kidney stones.
 Both stones and infection in the kidneys are serious health problems that require medical treatment.
-If you get UTIs from your emptying dysfunction, seek treatment and be aware of any pain you feel in your lower back, which could be coming from your kidneys.
+If you get UTIs from your emptying dysfunction, seek treatment and be aware of any pain in your lower back, which could be caused from kidney issues.

-Simple lifestyle changes can often help you manage the symptoms of bladder emptying and storage problems caused by MS. Avoid bladder irritants, which include cigarettes, caffeine, artificial sweeteners, and alcohol.
+Simple lifestyle changes can help you manage symptoms of bladder emptying and storage issues caused by MS.

 Stop drinking two hours before you go to bed.
-If you have trouble emptying your bladder completely, wait several minutes after each time you urinate, and then try again.
-Use pads for incontinence or times when you know that you’ll be unable to access a bathroom immediately.
+If you have trouble emptying your bladder completely, wait several minutes after each time you urinate and then try again.
+Use pads for incontinence or times when you know you won’t be able to get to a bathroom immediately.

-If lifestyle changes aren’t adequate to relieve your bladder dysfunction symptoms, your doctor may prescribe you medication to control bladder contractions and reduce the urge to urinate.
+If lifestyle changes don’t relieve your bladder dysfunction symptoms, your doctor may prescribe medication to control bladder contractions and reduce the urge to urinate.

-For emptying dysfunction, the most common treatment is called intermittent catheterization (IC).
-It involves inserting a thin tube into the bladder to drain excess urine.
-The process is easy to do with practice, and it’s painless.
-The simple procedure can prevent infections and serious kidney problems.
+For an emptying dysfunction, intermittent catheterization (IC) may be recommended.
+This involves inserting a thin tube into your bladder to drain excess urine.
+The process is easy to do with practice and is painless.
+It can prevent infections and serious kidney problems.

-If you end up with UTIs because of your bladder dysfunction, you’ll need to be treated with antibiotics.
+If you end up with a UTI because of your bladder dysfunction, you’ll need to be treated with antibiotics.
 Untreated and frequent infections can cause serious complications in your kidneys.
-Both infections and stones can be very painful and can lead to permanent kidney damage if left untreated.
+Both stones and infections can be very painful and can lead to permanent kidney damage if left untreated.

 Treatment for stones varies depending on their size.
-You may simply pass them as they are, or a doctor can break them up with sound waves to make them smaller and easier to pass.
+You may be able to simply pass them as they are, or your doctor may be able to break them up with sound waves to make them smaller and easier to pass.
 A scope may also be inserted to remove stones.